TheOdinProject/curriculum/javascript/testing_javascript/more_testing.md

 <span id='two-solutions'>There are two solutions to the 'tightly coupled code' problem.
 The first, and best option is to simply remove those dependencies from your code as we did above, but that is simply not always possible.
 The second option is __mocking__ - writing "fake" versions of a function that always behaves _exactly_ how you want</span>.  <span id='mock-function-example'>For example, if you're testing a function that gets information from a DOM input, you really don't want to have to set up a webpage and dynamically insert something into the input just to run your tests.
 With a mock function, you could just create a fake version of the input-grabbing function that always returns a specific value and use THAT in your test</span>.

 ### Assignment

 <div class="lesson-content__panel" markdown="1">
 1. If you haven't already, watch the 'mocking' videos from [this series](https://www.youtube.com/watch?v=3PjdxjWK0F0).
 2. Too much mocking can be a bad thing.
 It _is_ sometimes necessary, but if you have to set up an elaborate system of mocks to test any bit of your code, that means your code is too tightly coupled.
-These two articles ([one](https://medium.com/javascript-scene/why-i-use-tape-instead-of-mocha-so-should-you-6aa105d8eaf4) and [two](https://medium.com/javascript-scene/mocking-is-a-code-smell-944a70c90a6a)) might be a little extreme, but they contain several really good points about program architecture and testing.
+[This article](https://medium.com/javascript-scene/mocking-is-a-code-smell-944a70c90a6a) might be a little extreme, but it contains several really good points about program architecture and testing.
 3. Now that you have some practice and context for TDD, [this section](https://jestjs.io/docs/setup-teardown) of the Jest docs will probably make good sense to you.
 4. Jest includes some _really_ handy mocking functions.
 Read about them in the [official docs](https://jestjs.io/docs/mock-functions).
 5. Watch [this amazing video](https://www.youtube.com/watch?v=URSWYvyc42M) that covers _what_ to test in your codebase.
 The video is specifically about testing the Ruby language, but that doesn't matter _at all_.
 The concepts here ring true in any language, and luckily Ruby is a clear enough language that you will be able to follow along just fine.